mdgrs-mei/PowerShellRun/README.md

 ### ・📂 EntryGroup

 EntryGroups can have other entries as their children.
 You can use them to organize the launcher menu.
 EntryGroups are created by `Add-PSRunEntryGroup` function, and `Add-PSRun*` functions take `-EntryGroup` parameter to specify the parent group.
-This example creates an EntryGroup for ProjectA and adds scripts for the project under that group:
+The following example creates an EntryGroup for `ProjectA` and adds scripts for the project under that group:

 ```powershell
 $projectA = Add-PSRunEntryGroup -Name 'ProjectA' -Icon '🍎' -PassThru